taangi1/IC_identification/README.md

 ## Solution Overview

-To segment IC chips from an image of a Printed Circuit Board (PCB), the YOLO-v11s Segment model was employed.
+To segment IC chips from an image of a Printed Circuit Board (PCB), the [Ultralytics](https://www.ultralytics.com/) YOLO11s-seg Segment model was employed.
 This model was chosen for its accuracy and speed, making it suitable for deployment on basic hardware.
 Traditional bounding box approaches (including oriented bounding boxes) were not selected due to the varied, sometimes non-rectangular, and occasionally skewed shapes of IC chips.
 Therefore, a segmentation model was preferred to accurately delineate the chip boundaries.

-For dataset labeling, Label-Studio was utilized, valued for its ease of use and versatility in image annotation.
+For dataset labeling, [Label-Studio](https://labelstud.io/) was utilized, valued for its ease of use and versatility in image annotation.

-The `models/160p500es-seg.pt` model is considered the stable version, performing reliably across most boards.
-Its naming convention indicates: 160p (160 pictures), 500e (500 epochs), and s-seg (small segment model).
-The `archived_models` directory contains older or experimental models that may not be stable and could yield poor results.

-PaddleOCR was selected as the Optical Character Recognition (OCR) model due to its robust ability to automatically detect image rotation, and it demonstrated superior performance compared to alternatives like EasyOCR and Tesseract.
+[PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) was selected as the Optical Character Recognition (OCR) model due to its robust ability to automatically detect image rotation, and it demonstrated superior performance compared to alternatives like EasyOCR and Tesseract.

-Flask was chosen as the lightweight web framework for the web application's functionality.
+[Flask](https://flask.palletsprojects.com/en/stable/) was chosen as the lightweight web framework for the web application's functionality.

 ## Future work